 This blog article contains affiliate links.
 We receive a small commission at no extra cost to you so we can continue to create more helpful free content.
 Thank you, we appreciate your support!

 Living in an RV in the Spring, Summer and even Fall months can present some unique challenges.
 Motorhomes and Campers don’t have the structural integrity as a sticks and bricks house.
 It’s imperative to always prepare and be ready to evacuate our RV in the event of a wildfire, gas leak, tornado, hurricane or nasty storm.

 We’ve only had to evacuate only a few times but because we were prepared, the stress of leaving our RV in such a hurry was minimal because we are very accustomed to what to expect during weather emergencies.

 Why you need an Emergency Go Bag or Bug Out Bag?

 If you’ve never had to experience evacuating your RV, camper or even boat, pay attention!
 In the event that you need to evacuate, you need to prepare yourself and your family for any duration.
 Typically, you only need supplies for about three days.

 You can buy a ready-made Emergency Go Bag but they can be expensive and still, not include everything you may need.
 So, we prefer to make our own.

-What should you put in your Emergency Go Bag?
+What should you put in your Emergency Go Bag or Bug Out Bag?